jhanarato/uposatha/Algorithm.md

 ### Half moon observance

-The half moon days occur on both waxing and waning moon phases, adding the following number of days from the day before the season begins, starting with a waning half moon:
+The half moon days occur on both waxing and waning moon phases, always 8 days after the previous uposatha, whether it is a 15 or 14 day uposatha.
+This sequence can be used:

 `(8, 15, 15, 14, 15, 15, 15, 14)`